neurotechnologijos/LoRa_WAN-Server-Deploy/README.md

 ### 2.2.
 Install Docker Compose
 NOTE: These instructions are provided only as an example.
-Installations steps of the installation of the Docker Compose are the same for Debian and Ubuntu. **If you are using any other operating system, please follow installation from the [Docker docummentation](https://docs.docker.com/compose/install/).**
+The installation steps for Docker Compose are the same for both Debian and Ubuntu. **If you are using any other operating system, please follow the installation instructions from the [Docker documentation](https://docs.docker.com/compose/install/).**

-Docker Compose plugin and Compose standalone are both installed for compatibility reasons.
+The Docker Compose plugin and the standalone Compose are both installed for compatibility reasons.

 Install the Compose plugin:

     sudo apt-get update
     sudo apt-get install docker-compose-plugin

-Install Compose standalone:
+Install the Compose standalone:

     sudo curl -SL https://github.com/docker/compose/releases/download/v2.27.1/docker-compose-linux-x86_64 -o /usr/local/bin/docker-compose